Dutch public broadcasting system: The closed system opens up (1960–1990)

 With the arrival of illegal offshore commercial radio stations, such as Radio Veronica in 1960 and Radio Noordzee in 1964, Hilversum 3 was launched in 1965 to provide a legal alternative and to steer audiences towards the public service channels.
-Hilversum 3, along with the other two networks, were renamed as Radio 1, Radio 2 and Radio 3 towards the late 1980s.
+Hilversum 3, along with the other two channels, were renamed as Radio 1, Radio 2 and Radio 3 towards the late 1980s.

 In 1967 a Broadcasting Act was passed, providing for an official framework to supply the public with information, entertainment, culture and education, with time allocated to appointed broadcasting associations based on the number of members each association had.
 This allowed other organisations access to the public system, including the former commercial unlicensed broadcasters TROS and Veronica and the evangelical Christian EO to diversify programming.
 Advertising revenue was added, handled by an independent agency called STER.

-The Netherlands Radio Union (NRU) and the Netherlands Television Foundation (NTS) merged to form the NOS, charged with providing news and sport programmes as well as with general co-ordination of the public system.
+The Netherlands Radio Union (NRU) and the Netherlands Television Foundation (NTS) merged to form the NOS, charged with providing news and sport programmes as well as with the general coordination of the public system.

 A new Media Act in 1988 meant that broadcasters were no longer obliged to use production facilities supplied by the NOS.
 These facilities were spun off into a new private company, NOB.
-Programme quotas were introduced: associations had to produce:
+Programme quotas were introduced: Associations had to produce: